 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Recreation co-ordinators may do some or all of the following:

 - plan and co-ordinate recreation programmes and events, social sports, competitions, and before-school, after-school and school holiday programmes

 - work with the community to design and develop recreation projects

 - prepare budgets and write reports and proposals

-- hire, train and supervise staff
+- hire, train and supervise volunteers and staff

 - advise councils and commissions on recreation planning and policies

 - advise and assist community groups to develop recreation programmes and events.